 - Influenza viruses

-- Stay hydrated by taking water, juices, broth to loosen the congestion.
+- Stay hydrated by taking water, juices, and broth to loosen the congestion.

 - Over-counter saline spray and drops can relieve stiffness and congestion.